Jazz Beyond Borders:

 Masterclass at the Museum of the African Diaspora

 During our first of leg of the journey, the orchestra has partnered with the Museum of the African Diaspora, a Smithsonian Affiliate, to oﬀer a unique educational opportunity for students from Roosevelt and Edna Brewer middle schools.
 The students will participate in an interactive workshop led by the orchestra's musicians on past and present jazz musical techniques and engage in dialogue about the music’s historical context and influence.
-This once-in-a-lifetime session will teach young musicians at an important age—when studies show they are at great risk for abandoning musical pursuits, and when they are building important civic-engagement skills.
+This once-in-a-lifetime session will teach young musicians at an important age—when studies show they are at great risk for abandoning musical pursuits, and when they are building important civic engagement skills.

 Studebaker Theater with guest artist Hubert Laws

-Thursday, March 14
+Thursday, March 14, 2019

 Zilkha Hall with guest artist Kurt Elling

-Monday, March 18
+Monday, March 18, 2019

-At the Hobby Center’s Zikha Hall, SJMO presents a collection of music ranging from historic Duke Ellington arrangement from the Smithsonian archives to contemporary arrangements from Germany award-winning jazz vocalist Kurt Elling’s recent recordings.
+At the Hobby Center’s Zikha Hall, SJMO presents a collection of music ranging from historic Duke Ellington arrangement from the Smithsonian archives to contemporary arrangements from Grammy award-winning jazz vocalist Kurt Elling’s recent recordings.
 This bespoke concert experience weaves a historical narrative of Houston’s influences on the evolution of jazz including a special feature of local legend Shelley Carrol and the Texas Tenor tradition.